 Okay – wow!
 I have done a lot of describing 2008 Drikung pilgrimage to Ladakh (our group was from the TMC in Maryland).
 In this post, I will describe my itinerary back from India, discuss the highlights from the Pilgrimage to Ladakh and go through (attempting brevity) the list of monasteries we saw in Ladakh.
 Please bear with the lengthy post – it is worth the read – maybe two sittings would be good?

 Actually it worked out very splendidly.
 Had some pleasant conversations with people on the way to Toronto and then to Montreal.
 It was very serendipitous – when I exchanged my India rupees for Canadian dollars (to spend the night in Montreal), I had the exact amount needed to stay in the hotel.
+This blew my mind – when one is practicing the Dharma diligently, very fortunate things can happen.
 Yay!
 I think downtown Montreal has suffered quite a bit of urban decay (perhaps as the suburbs improve?).
 Otherwise it was very enjoyable.

 Oh and I was amazed that the thangkas made it back with me (sort of).
 They were delivered the next day to my hotel and I had to be very persistent as the front desk clerk was “entirely certain!” that there was no such package.
 I said, look again – but this time look for an unusually-shaped, plastic-wrapped, long-dowels-protruding package.
 And he came back with it in time for me to make my train!
 Good good.